warren-bank/mirror-XMail-mail-server/docs/Readme.txt

 CUSTOM DOMAIN MAIL PROCESSING

-    If a message that has as target domain of 'sub1.sub2.domain.net' arrives at the XMail server, XMail decides if this domain gets a custom domain processing by trying to lookup:
+    If a message that has as target domain of 'sub1.sub2.domain.net' arrives at the XMail server, 'AND' XMail does not have a real domain 'sub1.sub2.domain.net' inside its domain list, XMail decides if this domain gets a custom domain processing by trying to lookup:

      sub1.sub2.domain.net.tab
      .sub2.domain.net.tab